Cat Care

 www.catvets.com is a great overview of cat care developed by the American Association of Feline Practitioners (AAFP) - has some nice links to other resources including:

-Partners in Animal Health from Cornell University has a great selection of videos on cat care.
+Partners in Animal Health from Cornell University has a great selection of videos on cat care - look at the "Resources for Pet Owners" section.

 Diet